demisto/content/Packs/ServiceNow/Integrations/ServiceNowv2/README.md

 12. Enter the relevant **Comment Entry Tag**, **Work Note Entry Tag**, and **File Entry Tag** values.
 These values are mapped to the **dbotMirrorTags** incident field in Cortex XSOAR, which defines how Cortex XSOAR handles comments when you tag them in the War Room.
 **Note:**
-These tags work only for mirroring comments from Cortex XSOAR to ServiceNow.
+These tags work only for mirroring comments, work notes, and files from Cortex XSOAR to ServiceNow.

     ![image](https://raw.githubusercontent.com/demisto/content-docs/954dfad984230fde68dc45bd3dd50bde8338413a/docs/doc_imgs/integrations/mirror-tags.png)